MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-server-to-server-authentication.md

  `00000003-0000-0ff1-ce00-000000000000/*.adventureworks.com`

-Using a wildcard value lets SharePoint validate connections with  *any host*  in that domain.
+Using a wildcard value lets SharePoint in Microsoft 365 validate connections with  *any host*  in that domain.
 This is useful if you ever need to change the host name of the external endpoint (if your topology includes one) or if you want to change your SharePoint Server web application, in the future.

 To add the SPN to Azure Active Directory, enter the following commands in the Azure Active Directory Module for Windows PowerShell command prompt.